 Each of your website pages can have one or many forms on it.
 Each form on a web page is known as a form instance.
 You can have as many form instances on a page as you need.
-For example, you could add a newsletter sign-up form in the header and the footer of your website.
+For example, in addition to a contact us form, you could add a newsletter sign-up form in the header and the footer of your website.

 Each form has settings associated with it.
 To learn more about these settings, click here.